Sowmiya Narayanasamy

 Sowmiya Narayanasamy (born 25 July 2000) is an Indian professional footballer who plays for the Indian Women's League club Gokulam Kerala and the India women's national football team.

 Career

 Sowmiya won first trophy of her club career with Sethu FC in 2019 Indian Women's League season.
+She was part of the Indian team that played the AFC Women's Asia Cup 2022.